gabrielanhaia/macos-voice-type/README.md

 - Check that whisper-cpp is installed: `which whisper-cli`

 ### Text isn't typed
-- Grant Accessibility access to Automator and/or Terminal
+- Grant Accessibility access to VoiceType.app
 - System Settings > Privacy & Security > Accessibility
+- Make sure the toggle is ON

 ### voice-claude not found
 - Add `~/bin` to your PATH (see setup above)